grantburley/SelloLab_Fish_Spectacles/README.md

     question asks if the graphs made by the secondary analysis should be made.
 These graphs will be made instead of the full mi trace graphs.

-Once the information is input to the script, initial calculations are performed.
-If it is possible to graph multiple results from the data,